-- 3.1.16 In addition to consequential amendments in the body of the Constitution to ensure consistency with the above referenced content, the Constitution has been generally reviewed for repetition and clarity.
+2.1.16 In addition to consequential amendments in the body of the Constitution to ensure consistency with the above referenced content, the Constitution has been generally reviewed for repetition and clarity.
 Changes include amendments to ensure the clarification of Standard Orders of Committees.
-A table with these amendments will accompany the draft report.
+A table with these consequential and minor amendments is below:

-- 3.2 The content below is presented in revised form as Appendices 1-9:

-- Code of Conduct

-- Gifts and Hospitality

-- Members use of Resources and Code of Recommended Practice on Publicity

-- Officer Employment Procedure Rules which includes and Annex on the Protocols on appointments within the Mayoral Office

-- Employment Committee

-- Virtual/Hybrid meetings

-- Webcasting

-- Contract Procedure Rules

-- Assurance Framework